yetazero/TelegramFeedbackBot/README.md

 2.  **Configuration:**
     -   A `config.ini` file is included in the repository.
 Ensure it is configured with your Telegram Bot Token and Admin ID.

-3.  **Executable for Windows:**
-    -   For your convenience, a Windows executable (`bot.exe`) is included, offering similar functionality to running the Python script.
-Use at your own discretion.

 ## Usage

 **Option 1: Running the Python Script**